-While Alan is scheduling an Urgent Care appointment, let's take a moment to talk about how Hyland Healthcare's collaboration with Epic impacts a patient's healthcare experience.
+While Alan is scheduling an Urgent Care appointment, let's take a moment to talk about how Hyland Healthcare's collaboration with your EHR vendor impacts a patient's healthcare experience.

-What makes this possible is Hyland Healthcare's strategic approach to healthcare content services and enterprise imaging, seamlessly paired with Epic's suite of industry-leading electronic medical record and specialty care solutions.
+What makes this possible is Hyland Healthcare's strategic approach to healthcare content services and enterprise imaging, seamlessly paired with your electronic health record and specialty care solutions.

-Working together, we provide healthcare professionals with a more complete picture of the patient by taking unstructured content, like insurance IDs and paper documentation to faxed orders and medical images, and making it available through Epic whenever someone needs that information, wherever they are, instantly.
+Working together, we provide healthcare professionals with a more complete picture of the patient by taking unstructured content, like insurance IDs and paper documentation to faxed orders and medical images, and making it available through your EHR whenever someone needs that information, wherever they are, instantly.

 What does that all mean for patient care?
-After all, Alan will never know Hyland and Epic are helping staff and clinicians ease his way through treatment, from registration to billing and everything in between.
+After all, Alan will never know Hyland and your EHR are helping staff and clinicians ease his way through treatment, from registration to billing and everything in between.